What is Biofuel? – An Easy Guide to Alternative Fuels

 Types of biofuels

-At Crown Oil we specialise in supplying several types of biofuels:
+At Crown Oil we specialise in supplying several types of biofuels that are diesel alternatives:

-Combined Heat & Power biofuel is a renewable alternative to fossil fuels and can be used for both heating and power generation purposes.
+Combined heat & power (CHP) biofuel is a renewable alternative to fossil fuels and can be used for both heating and power generation purposes.
 It’s mainly sourced from oil-rich plants, waste oils, animal materials and other by-products.

-Biofuel also has many other forms and uses, including:
+Biofuels also have many other forms and uses, including:

-Biofuel is becoming more and more common in jet fuel, with a blend of kerosene and biodiesel being the dominant choice.
+Biofuel, commonly called Sustainable Aviation Biofuel (SAF) is becoming more and more common in jet fuel, with a blend of kerosene and biodiesel being the dominant choice.
 Currently, only hydro-processed esters and fatty acids synthetic paraffinic kerosene (HEFA-SPK) is currently technically mature enough for commercial use.
 Therefore, HEFA‑SPK is expected to be the main aviation biofuel used for the foreseeable future.

 Heating oil biofuel

 In the UK domestic market, heating oil refers to kerosene (compared to the rest of the world which uses gas oil as the default domestic heating oil).
-Currently, there is no biofuel to replace domestic heating oil – no biokerosene, as it were – however that is not to say there is nothing in development, as research is already underway to find a drop-in alternative to heating oil.
+Currently, there is no viable biofuel to replace domestic heating oil – no biokerosene, as it were that is ready to replace heating oil – however, that is not to say there is nothing in development, as research is already underway to find an affordable drop-in alternative to heating oil.

 Biogas is methane produced by the process of anaerobic digestion of organic material by anaerobes.